dohsimpson/RabbitHole/README.markdown

     to: myserver:22
 ```

-Run command `python rabbithole.py`.
+2. Run command `python rabbithole.py`.

-Now you have a tunnel to myserver:22 from localhost:2222. `ssh -p 2222 root@localhost`
+Now you have a tunnel to myserver:22 from localhost:2222.
+Test your access with `ssh -p 2222 root@localhost`.

-See more examples in **Syntax Example** section
+See more examples in [Syntax Example](#syntax-example) section.

 ### Syntax Definition